-- Students/staff who have been identified as close contacts must receive notification of their exposure and instructed to self-quarantine. - Students/staff who are in the same class as the COVID-19 positive individual but are not close contacts must receive notification of a positive case and assurance that their child was not a close contact.
+• Students/staff who are in the same class / activity / or program as the COVID-19 positive individual must receive notification of a positive case.

 When the School Nurse determines that a student may be positive for COVID-19 as a result of their symptoms, a communication must be prepared and given to the student's parent/guardian outlining the need for the student to self-isolate and get tested for COVID-19.